 - What happens when a landlord does not return a security deposit within the required timeframe?

 A landlord forfeits the right to withhold any part of the deposit by not returning the funds or itemized list within 14 days.
-If the landlord willfully withheld the funds, the landlord is liable for double the amount withheld, plus attorney’s fees.
+If the landlord willfully withheld the funds, the landlord is liable for double the amount withheld, plus attorney’s fees and costs.
 (9 V.S.A. § 4461(e))

 - Is there a cap on how much landlords can charge for rent? (rent control)